DBC-SF/mentorship-wiki/README.md

 Currently there are no opportunities for title advancement or pay increase.
 Mentors that have been doing particular activities will be given preference for doing these.

-There may be title advancement in the future - we’ll need to get the program up and running first.
+There may be title advancement in the future - We’ll need to get the program up and running first.

 There will not be opportunities for pay increase.